If you’re suffering from food intolerances or sensitivities, an elimination diet could be the most profound dietary

 By now you should realize that the elimination diet isn’t necessarily easy.
 But it’s not that hard either.
 It just requires that you have a plan and you pay attention.
 Of course, the more you put into the elimination diet, the more you get out of it.
 So here are some tips for having success with this plan.

-The number one key to success with this diet is preparation.
-People who spend the week prior to starting the program looking up recipes that are elimination-diet-friendly do far better than people that jump right into it.
+- Prepare.
+People who spend the week prior to starting the program looking up recipes that are elimination-diet friendly do far better than people that jump right into it.

 - Have the foods that you will need on hand.
 Know how to cook them, and prep as much as possible in advance.
 For example, making a large pot of rice, complete with vegetables, protein and seasonings ahead of time can help increase compliance during those times when you get hungry and have few options nearby.

 - Keep a journal.
 Record symptoms, energy and mood throughout the day to help identify any patterns with food intake.
 Remember, this is a self-experiment.
 And every good scientist needs a lab book in which they can keep their notes and experimental details.

 Food has the power to promote health or create disease, and following an elimination diet can be a rewarding and eye-opening experience.